and the words in brackets.)

 I love peanunts, and so does my wife.

-My uncle always apologises when he does something
+My uncle always apologises when he does something wrong. (my aunt)

-i He spent all his wealth on charity organisations. (his cousin)
+He spent all his wealth on charity organisations. (his cousin)

 I never eat garlic.

 Neither do I.

 and 14 (section 9)